How to use the parenx module scripts to simplify linear network features

 3 Simplification: TL;DR

 The remaining “Too Long; Do not Read” sections explains more about how the parenx scripts work, and introduces a helper function used in testing.
-The skeletonize.py and voronoi.py simplication scripts simplify linear geometry with example road and rail data for Leeds, Edinburgh and Doncaster used during development is available4.
+The parenx wrapper to the skeletonize.py and voronoi.py simplification scripts simplify linear geometry with example road and rail data for Leeds, Edinburgh and Doncaster used during development is available4.
 Both allow the maximum displacement (simplify)5 and buffer size (buffer) to be set.

 3.1 Skeletonize simplification